HawkinsThomas/nfl-rushing/README.md

 ### Help
 If you have any questions regarding requirements, do not hesitate to email your contact at theScore for clarification.

+### Known Issue
+A known issue with my approach is that the whole "database" file is loaded into the server memory.
+This could cause issues if the number of records grows to 10k or greater.

+The obvious solution is to implement a database and query it for only the requested rows.

 ### Installation and running this solution
 1. clone this repo
 2. navigate to project root directory